Pa. has rescinded its ‘culturally relevant’ teaching guidelines after a lawsuit by a conservative group

 What happens as a result of the settlement?

 Under Pennsylvania’s school code, teacher preparation programs are still required to cover culturally relevant education, as are programs for new teachers entering a school district.
-But the state’s guidelines for meeting that requirement are changing.
+And while the state’s guidelines for meeting that requirement are changing, they still include some of the same expectations.

 The agreement includes three areas of competencies: cultural awareness; trauma-aware, mental health, and wellness; and technological and virtual engagement.
-But those sections are blank, with each reading “competencies will be inserted/linked here on website.”
+In the settlement agreement, those sections are blank, with each reading “competencies will be inserted/linked here on website.”

-A spokesperson for the Pennsylvania education department, Erin James, said Thursday that the department was finalizing the guidelines, intended “to help educators create an inclusive learning environment for all students.”
+A spokesperson for the Pennsylvania education department, Erin James, said Thursday that the department was finalizing the guidelines and would be contacting schools “in the coming days with guidance about the new framework.”

-The Pennsylvania Educator Diversity Consortium, which helped develop the former guidelines, “stands ready to assist the department in the formulation of new guidelines and remains committed to helping school leaders ensure that every teacher is prepared to do their best for every student, no matter their background,” the group’s codirector, Donna-Marie Cole-Malott, an assistant professor of professional and secondary education at East Stroudsburg University, said in an email Thursday.
+The Pennsylvania Educator Diversity Consortium, which helped develop the former guidelines, said Thursday that it “remains committed to helping school leaders ensure that every teacher is prepared to do their best for every student, no matter their background,” the group’s codirector, Donna-Marie Cole-Malott, an assistant professor of professional and secondary education at East Stroudsburg University, said in an email.

 The settlement agreement does not govern colleges and universities and their teacher preparation programs, King said.